 Backpack Airsports provides flight training Paraglider courses from our training facility in Sedan, South Australia.
 At our unique facility, we run all theory classes, ground handling training, training hill flights and PG tow flights with ridge soring being conducted at our coastal site - Tunkalilla.
 Our school operates under the SAFA licensing and training syllabus providing you all the required knowledge and skills to be a safe and competent pilot.
-We currently offer 1 block training course during Autumn each year and on all weekends throughout the year when the weather is favorable.
+We currently offer only 1 block training session during Autumn each year to get though the majority of the course and on all weekends throughout the year when the weather is favorable to complete you training.

 If you are completely new to aviation and are looking to take to the skies for the first time or looking to convert to paragliding from another form of aviation, we facilitate our course structure to each individual so you can get the most out of your training.

 Foot launch aircraft are not only a challenge physically, but also psychological.
 Each step of your training has been designed to build confidence with your ability to handle the aircraft as we give you the tools to allow you to progress along with your training safely.
 For more information in relation to foot launch aircraft considerations, refer to the foot launch considerations information page